 Master Won has been closely involved at Taekwondo’s national level, and served 12 years as the US Olympic Committee National Team Head Judge for team trials.

 Master Won is certified as 9th Dan from the Kukkiwon.
 Kukkiwon is the World Taekwondo Headquarters located in Seoul, Korea.
-9th Dan is the highest level certification possible at this time as 10th Dan is reserved for the founding members of the original Taekwondo Kwans.
+9th Dan is the highest level certification possible.
+10th Dan is only awarded posthumously for those so deserving.

 In 1995, Master Won established the US Central Taekwondo Association.
 This organization provides support and direction to many Taekwondo schools across the US and Mexico.

-In 2011, Master Won was the first to be certified as 10th Dan by the World Han Moo Kwan Federation.
-This organization was led by Great Grandmaster Kyo Yoon Lee.
-Master Won serves as the World Han Moo Kwan Federation Vice President.
+In 2011, Master Won was the first to be certified as 10th Dan by the Korea Han Moo Kwan Federation.

 In 2014, he founded the US Central Hapkido Association which is affiliated with the International Hapkido Federation.